Compliance

 Numbers of Reports and Consultations

 Our Compliance Hotline for Suppliers has been in place since FY2021, during which it received no enquiries.
-That was also the case in FY2023, while FY2022 saw just the one enquiry, which was duly investigated and had the necessary corrective measures deployed.
+FY2024 saw four reports and enquiries received.
 The case was not of sufficiently critical nature to impact business operations.
 We will continue to earnestly take on board the comments of our suppliers, and seek to improve the fairness and transparency of our trading activities.

 Number of Whistleblowing Complaints and Consultations from Suppliers